HOME OF MERCY #

 At 17 years, Harwood has a joyous sexual relationship with her fifty year old music teacher and then fell in love with a young curate, Peter Bennie, who occupied all her “thought, affection, hope and longing” for five years.

 As a consequence of her passion for Bennie, she joined the Anglican Church.
-When he is transferred to Darwin, thinking she might have a vocation to religious life, she enters a tiny Anglican convent in Toowong for six months.
+When he is transferred to Darwin, thinking she might have a vocation to religious life, she enters a tiny Catholic convent in Toowong for six months.
 It is highly likely this poem stems from that time.

 Yet somehow she remained entirely unburdened by Christian concepts of female sexual purity.
 Much as she loved the church, revelling in its sensual delights – the vestments and candlelight, the ravishing music, the passionate poetry of the Psalms and the Song of Songs – she seems to have simply dismissed its moral teachings on sex.
 She put no spiritual value on virginity, and saw no evil in practices the Church condemned as fornication and adultery.
 To her, sex was always good – even holy.
 Ann-Marie Priest